-When your vines flower is a good time to fertilize your plants using compost or a balanced fertilizer.
+When your vines flower is a good time to fertilize your plants using compost or a balanced fertilizer such as 10-10-10.
 Continue watering consistently as the fruit grows and ripens.

 Gourds are ready to harvest when their stems turn brown.
 Harvest them by cutting the stem rather than pulling the fruit from the vines which will damage both.
 When you cut, make sure that you leave at least two inches of stem attached to the gourd.
 Gourds without their stems will rot quickly.

 It's a good idea to harvest your gourds before your first hard frost.
 A hard frost will damage the delicate skins of the soft skin ones and could possibly cause the hard skin ones to discolor.
 Keep only the gourds that have no bruising or signs of rot.
 Any that are bruised or beginning to rot, should be discarded.
 They will continue to rot, rather than dry.